-Once NC transitions to managed care, Medicaid-eligible children will be enrolled into Standard Plans and BH I/DD Tailored Plans or NC Medicaid Direct (for managed care-excluded populations).
-The NC InCK team will build on the care needs screening, risk stratification and care management approaches NC Medicaid has developed.
-NC Medicaid payers and delegated care management organizations will develop a standardized assessment for children in the model service area.
-Data and results from these multigenerational and cross-sector data sources will help determine a child's level of risk.
-Data will also determine the assignment of children to one of three service integration levels, ranging from basic and usual care to progressively more complex integrated care.
+The NC InCK model has added additional elements to the care needs screening, risk stratification and care management approaches NC Medicaid has developed.
+NC Medicaid payers and delegated care management organizations have developed a standardized assessment for children in the model service area.
+Data and results from these multigenerational and cross-sector data sources determine the assignment of children to one of three service integration levels, ranging from basic and usual care to progressively more complex integrated care.

-Within NC Inck, quality of care is measured and improved using both standard health care measures (e.g., proportion of children receiving well-child checks) and novel cross-sector, well-being measures (e.g., kindergarten readiness, food insecurity, housing stability).
-The model will also work to reduce the costs of care for children by developing child-specific alternative payment models.
+Within NC InCK, quality of care is measured and improved using both standard health care measures (e.g., proportion of children receiving well-child checks) and novel cross-sector well-being measures (e.g., kindergarten readiness, food insecurity, housing instability).
+To link incentive payments to meaningful measures of child well-being, InCK will include an alternative payment model (APM), InCK Foundation.
+The initial quality measurement period will begin in January 2023 and run through December 2023.